Borrus-sudo/tinypages/README.md

 - 📲  PWA ready

-- 🎨  UnoCSS - default integration with unocss with proper HMR dev tools support
+- 🎨  UnoCSS - default integration with unocss with proper HMR and dev tools support

 - 🍱  Use any icon directly in markdown or in preact components!